-How long to cook chicken thighs really depends on the size of the thighs and the oven temperature, but if you use bone-in, skin on thighs and bake at 450 degrees F, they will reach 165 degrees F internal temperature and be ready in about 25-30 minutes.
-I like to eliminate any guesswork and use an accurate instant read meat thermometer, which helps quite a bit.
+How long to cook chicken thighs really depends on the size of the thighs and the oven temperature.
+For example, if you bake bone-in, skin on thighs at 450 degrees F, they will reach 165 degrees F internal temperature and be ready in about 25-30 minutes.
+On the other hand, skin-on, boneless thighs will take about 20-25 minutes to get there.

-I’ve also been experimenting with using my BBQ thermometer when baking meat and poultry in the oven, with excellent results.
+Lately, I’ve been experimenting with using my BBQ thermometer when baking meat and poultry in the oven, with excellent results.

-The way it works is you insert a probe in the meat where it stays throughout the entire cooking time, until the meat reaches target temperature.
+All you need to do is insert a probe in the meat where it stays throughout the entire cooking time, until the meat reaches target temperature.

-The alarm goes off when the target temperature is reached.
 It’s super convenient as you don’t have to run back and forth and check the temperature a dozen times.
-I am now in love with this setup, and so is my wife who got addicted to this fool-proof way of baking.
+I am now in love with this fool-proof way of baking.

 My favorite BBQ thermometer is the ThermoWorks with professional Type K thermocouple probes.
 I chose this thermometer because it can take high heat probes that won’t burn out easily when exposed to high temperatures and open flame during grilling or smoking, which I do very often.

-That said, for kitchen oven use there are many very good and inexpensive BBQ thermometers that will last a long time with basic care, such as ThermoPro TP07 and it’s more advanced sibling ThermoPro TP08 that adds a second probe for monitoring oven/grill/smoker temperature, useful if your oven’s thermostat is not very accurate.
+That said, for kitchen oven use there are many very good and inexpensive BBQ thermometers that will last a long time with basic care.
+The ThermoPro TP07 or it’s more advanced sibling ThermoPro TP08 that adds a second probe for monitoring oven/grill/smoker temperature, are very good.

-I normally bake my chicken thighs on the top rack, which really helps with browning and development of a nice crisp crust on the top.
+I normally bake my chicken thighs on the top rack, which really helps with browning and crisping up skin.
 Sometimes I don’t get the colors and crispness I am looking for, so I resort to broiling.
 Broiling chicken thighs on high for 2-3 minutes at the end of baking usually solves that problem.

-Basting the thighs in oil and own juices during baking will also help with browning and keeping the tops moist.
+Basting the thighs with own juices during baking will also help with browning and keeping the tops moist.
 I normally baste once at about 15-20 minutes into baking.
-This also prevents the top surface from drying out.

 - 2 Tbsp olive oil